vatass/vatass.github.io/_projects/conformal-biomarker-trajectories.md

          alt="Conformal Prediction Quantitative Results"
          class="results-image">
     <em>
-      Figure: (a) Mean coverage and interval width for baseline vs. conformalized predictors on hippocampal- and ventricular-volume trajectories.
+      Figure 3: (a) Mean coverage and interval width for baseline vs. conformalized predictors on hippocampal- and ventricular-volume trajectories.
 Baseline models vary widely in coverage, while all conformalized predictors achieve the target level with competitive interval width. (b) Temporal evolution of the 90% CP-DKGP interval width, which remains